xolarvill/history_weather_data_collection/readme.md

 # weather data collection and aggregation

+this is a sub project of the my [master thesis project](github.com/xolarvill/KWL).

 ## project description

 - collect history weather data from api services, store it in a csv file, and aggregate it.